 All EMEL projects seek to balance the interests of the library or museum, which preserves precious artifacts, with the interests of scholars, who desire access for study, and foundations, which want the results of funded projects to be published.
 Since EMEL projects often cross national, cultural and ethnic boundaries, each project must identify the optimal balance among the interests of its stakeholders.
 We call this “responsible access.”

 EMEL projects bring together various participants, including libraries, museums, universities, scientists and scholars.
-EMEL has a strategic alliance with the UCLA Library and cooperative relationships with West Semitic Research of USC and with the Lazarus Project of the University of Mississippi.
+EMEL has strategic alliances with the UCLA Library, the University of Athens, the Rochester Institute of Technology, and the Lazarus Projetct of the University of Rochester.
 EMEL welcomes new relationships with educational, cultural, and religious organizations.

 How we are organized